AladinX0X/nmap_active_agent/README.md

 ## Type Checking

-- The codebase now includes type hints, which can be validated using `mypy` for improved type checking and safety:
+- The codebase includes type hints, which can be validated using `mypy` for improved type checking and safety:

     ```bash
     mypy nmap_agent/